Postcard from Porto: 8 things to discover in Douro Valley

 TAP Air Portugal is Portugal’s leading airline and a member of Star Alliance.
 As Europe’s most frequent flyer from the UK to Portugal, TAP operates up to 77 direct weekly flights from London Heathrow, Gatwick and Manchester to Lisbon and Porto.

-Start your culinary experience soon after you board with a choice of Portuguese wines available on board, and a light meal including a Portuguese delicacy included.
+Start your culinary experience soon after you board with a choice of Portuguese wines and a traditional delicacy included.

-Prices start at £89 return including all taxes and surcharges.
+Prices start at £89 return including taxes and surcharges.